Frequently Asked Questions

 Who is welcome at BUTCH Voices events?

-Everyone is welcome to attend any BUTCH Voices event that is not a closed space (Masculine of Center women and trans-identified individuals).
-Currently we do not have any events planned that are a closed space.
+Everyone is welcome to attend any BUTCH Voices event that is not a closed space.
+Those are usually noted as to who is welcome, as we believe in the need for both inclusive and exclusive spaces to connect as masculine of center individuals.
 Our National Conference and Regional Conferences are open to the various identities that fall under the BUTCH Voices umbrella and our allies.

 Is BUTCH Voices trying to tell me how I identify, what if I am BUTCH and not masculine of center?